alexandreiabattles/content-ops-starter/content/pages/careers.md

           personification of courage, leading his warriors with more streght .

-          These soldiers fight as if each battle were their last, driven by the belief that dying in combat is the greatest honor, the Celts are NOT afraid of anything!.
+          These warriors fight as if each battle were their last, driven by the belief that dying in combat is the greatest honor!!, the Celts are NOT afraid of anything!!.

+          His famous Celtic phrase: CELTS!
+ATTACK FOR FREEDOM!

           **STATE OF YOUR CITIES :**